Alan Rein Elected to Fellowship in American Academy of Microbiology

 "there were a thousand little details that can only be learned by watching it

-News Articles on Recent PNAS Paper by Host-Virus Interaction Branch
+News Articles on 2008 PNAS Paper on HIV Persistence by Host-Virus Interaction Branch

 following news articles highlight a PNAS paper published in March 2008 by a collaborative